Diabetic ketoacidosis (DKA) is a serious problem that can happen in people with diabetes if their body starts to run out of insulin.

 You can get DKA if you have high blood sugar (hyperglycaemia) and a high level of ketones in your blood or urine.
 You can check your ketone levels using a home-testing kit.

 Symptoms usually start over a 24-hour period, but they can happen faster.

 Check your blood sugar and ketone levels

 Check your blood sugar level if you have symptoms of DKA.

-If your blood sugar is 11mmol/L or over and you have a blood or urine ketone testing kit, check your ketone level.
+If your blood sugar level is 11mmol/L or above, and you have a blood or urine ketone testing kit, check your ketone level.

 If you do a blood ketone test: